Tropical Dynamics of Markov Surfaces: Application: Non-archimedean Fatou Domains

+Theorem~\ref{thm:p-adic-fatou-domain} is claiming that, we always have a Fatou domain, of `converging to infinity' type, for any Markov surface over $(K,\val)$ with meromorphic parameters.

 The outline of the proof is as follows.
-We first prove the normal behavior at the tropicalized level (Proposition \ref{lem:tropical-normal-behavior}), and lift it to algebraic dynamics (Lemma \ref{lem:tropical-and-physical}).
+We first prove the normal behavior at the tropicalized level (Proposition \ref{lem:tropical-normal-behavior}).
+Appealing to the openness of the intersection of tropical domains (Lemma~\ref{lem:tropical-domain-open}), we can lift this normal behavior to algebraic dynamics.
 (Such a technique is not applicable for the complex case.)

-\subsubsection{Postfix Subsequence}
+\subsection{Postfix Subsequence}